 <Unchanged parts omitted>

 Sidelink control information (SCI) in NR V2X is transmitted in two stages.
-The first-stage SCI is carried on PSCCH and contains information to enable sensing operations, as well as information about the resource allocation of the PSSCH.
+The first-stage SCI is carried on PSCCH and contains information to enable sensing operations, information about the resource allocation of the PSSCH, and, when needed, indication that the UE can receive conflict information in inter-UE coordination.

 PSSCH transmits the second-stage SCI and the SL-SCH transport channel.
-The second-stage SCI carries information needed to identify and decode the associated SL-SCH, as well as control for HARQ procedures, and triggers for CSI feedback, etc. SL-SCH carries the TB of data for transmission over SL.
+The second-stage SCI can carry information needed to identify and decode the associated SL-SCH, as well as control for HARQ procedures, triggers for CSI feedback, inter-UE coordination requests and information, etc. SL-SCH carries the TB of data for transmission over SL.

 <Unchanged parts omitted>

-PSFCH carries HARQ feedback over the sidelink from a UE which is an intended recipient of a PSSCH transmission (henceforth an Rx UE) to the UE which performed the transmission (henceforth a Tx UE).
+When used for HARQ purposes, PSFCH carries HARQ feedback over the sidelink from a UE which is an intended recipient of a PSSCH transmission (henceforth an Rx UE) to the UE which performed the transmission (henceforth a Tx UE).
 Sidelink HARQ feedback may be in the form of conventional ACK/NACK, or NACK-only with nothing transmitted in case of successful decoding; for more information refer to clause 6.2.4.
+PSFCH can also convey inter-UE coordination information; refer to clause 6.8.

 PSFCH transmits a Zadoff-Chu sequence in one PRB repeated over two OFDM symbols, the first of which can be used for AGC, near the end of the sidelink resource in a slot.
 The time resources for PSFCH are (pre-)configured to occur once in every 1, 2, or 4 slots.
 Frequency/code resources are derived implicitly from those used by the associated PSSCH transmission, together with the L1 identity of the UE transmitting PSSCH and, when groupcast with ACK/NACK feedback is used, the identity within the group of the UE transmitting PSFCH.

 <Unchanged parts omitted>

+6.2.6 Concurrent operation

+NR-V2X operation is defined in bands n38, n47 and n79 in TS 38.101-1 [22, clause 5.2E], which support single-carrier operation:

+Table 6.2.6-1: NR-V2X operating bands